Library Services for ELFT staff

 If you are searching the literature for a work-related project, this can be both challenging and time-consuming.
 Our Literature Search service uses the skills and expertise of qualified librarians who carry out searches on your behalf.

-To request a literature search, complete the form
+To request a literature search, please complete the form.
+Please note we do not accept requests for systematic reviews.

 Newcomb Library Literature Search Form